About Berea College

 Berea continues to build upon a distinctive history of 150 years of learning, labor and service, and find new ways to apply our mission (the Great Commitments) to contemporary times by promoting kinship among all people, serving communities in Appalachia and beyond and living sustainably to conserve limited natural resources.

-Administrative support for the Exec.
-Director of Major & Planned Gifts, Director of Planned Gifts and a fundraisers team in Alumni & College Relations
+Provide administrative support for the Exec.
+Dir. for Major & Planned Gifts in the Alumni and College Relations Division.